RevatiRaut998/js-basic-apps/README.md

 - Strengthen **JavaScript fundamentals**
 - Practice **DOM manipulation**
 - Build confidence in **creating UI with minimal tooling**
-- Understand real-world workflows like GitHub Pages and modular project structure
+- Learn how to deploy multiple apps inside a single GitHub repo

 ---